Types of civil contracts and their application

 What types of civil contracts exist?

-Types of civil contracts – Order contract
+Types of civil contracts – contract of agency

 Copyright Agreement